chuajustin/capstonefinal/README.md

 ## Conclusion

-Despite some limitation, this project serves as a proof-of-concept of its ability to forecast emission values.
-Addressing its limitation and incorporate future works will defintely bring the application to the next level and the world will defintely need a carbon-emission predictor like mine.
+Despite its limitations, this project demonstrates the potential to forecast emission values.
+Addressing these limitations and incorporating future enhancements will elevate the application’s impact, fulfilling a crucial need for accurate carbon emission predictions.